felipecode/coiltraine/README.md

 #### Folder execution mode

 Experiments are defined in config files inside [CoIL/configs](docs/configuration.md).
-You can run all the experiments in a folder using:
+You can train all the experiments in a folder using:

-    python3 coiltraine.py --folder <my_folder> --gpus 0 1 -de <DrivingEnvironmentClass_Town0X> -vd <validation_dataset>
+    python3 coiltraine.py --folder <my_folder> --gpus 0 1

+With COiLTRAiNE you can also To add evaluation on a CARLA scenario for each  evaluation

+ -de <DrivingEnvironmentClass_Town0X> -vd <validation_dataset>

 Where the DrivingEnvironmentClass is one of the classes defined in the modules at [CoIL/drive/suites](docs/suites.md).
 Those driving environments